-100% of our cod and canned tuna comes from sources that meet Monterey Bay Aquarium Seafood Watch recommendations.
+100% of our cod and canned tuna comes from sources that meet our Sustainable Seafood Policy.

 Aramark’s purchasing decisions make a considerable impact on people, animals and the environment.
 That is why it is so important to us, our clients and consumers that we consider environmental and social impacts through our focus on sustainable sourcing.
 Our long-standing commitment is demonstrated through our priorities and the progress we've made over the years.

 Of the world’s fisheries, 90% are threatened by practices that stress the environment and marine life.
 Guided by our Sustainable Seafood Policy, we strive to buy seafood from sources, whether fished or farmed, that maintain healthy marine life and ecosystems, and respect seafood workers and communities throughout the supply chain.